opengeostat/pygslib/README.md

  for nonlinear geostatistics based on the Discrete Gaussian Model.
 - `sandbox` Here we put general code and testing code.

-Installation in Anaconda/Miniconda distribution (Linux, Window and OS)
+Installation in Anaconda/Miniconda distributions (Linux, Window and OS)
 ------------
 The easiest way to install and work with PyGSLIB is using Anaconda or Miniconda (conda) distributions.
 To install PyGSLIB in the root environment of your anaconda distribution simply type in a terminal: